danielharrell/LectFall2015/Question.md

 ## Part One [one]

-Once a week, from late August to early May, for the past seventeen years, I have been obliged, by what some would call my job and others my vocation, to do something that I have rarely found easy, never gotten better at, and only sometimes done well.
-The something I mean, as you may have already guessed, is to find---or should I say form?---a good opening question for seminar.
-If you asked me what makes an opening question good, I'm not sure what I could say, or if what I thought to say would agree with another tutor might say.
-In my experience, the better questions tend to be brief, pointed, yet give the impression, which may well work against pointed brevity, of being whole-hearted rather than calculated.
-Still, the only sure sign of a good opening question that I know, sadly fails to appear until the question is asked.
-And this sign bears close resemblance, I think, to a moment of insight where one says "a-ha!"
-Or feels the key, as it were, turn in the lock.
-As soon as the good opening question is asked, it can become a question for everyone else in the room.
-One might say it has a kind of intrinsic intelligibility, in somehow providing the conditions for its own recognition as a question.
+Once a week, from late August to early May, for the past seventeen years, I have had to do something that I have rarely found easy, never gotten better at, and only sometimes done well.
+The something I mean, as you may have already guessed, is to find---or perhaps I say form---a good opening question for seminar.
+If you asked me what makes an opening question good, I'm not sure what I could say, or if what I thought to say would agree with what someone else might say.
+In my experience---and this is mostly an experience of what my fellow-tutors have managed to do over the years across the table from me---the better opening questions tend to be brief, even pointed.
+Yet they also give the impression, which may well work against pointed brevity, of being whole-hearted rather than calculated.

+Still, the only sure sign of a good opening question that I know, fails to appear until the question is asked.
+And this sign bears close resemblance, I think, to a moment of insight: where one says "a-ha!" or feels the key, as it were, turn in the lock.
+As soon as the good opening question is asked, it can somehow become a question for everyone else in the room.
+Once you hear it, perhaps you think: "Why didn't I think of that question?"
+Or perhaps you think:
+"Yes, I had that question too, but didn't quite realize it until now."
+Or perhaps you did realize it, but are struck with how well the question is put, and how well it allows you to appreciate the force of the question.
+But in any case, the good opening question indeed has a force.
+It makes a kind of immediate sense.
+Or perhaps we could say it has a kind of intrinsic intelligibility, in somehow providing the conditions for its own recognition as a question.

+But it can seem a strange thing to say what I just said.
+---To say, that is, that the good opening question---or a good question more generally---has intrinsic intelligibility.
+For suppose this intelligibility were possessed by the book we were asking about, or more generally by the world we were asking about.
+Suppose, in other words, that what we were asking about made immediate sense.
+In that case, it seems we would have nothing to ask about.
+And while I compared the good opening question to a moment of insight, we usually associate insight with answers rather than questions; just as the feeling of a key turning in the lock was taken by the philosopher Charles Peirce, from whom I borrowed it, as a sign of the successful explanation.

+o capture the sign of a successful explanation rather than a good question.  from whom I borrowed the appeal to the feeling of a key turning in the lock, was making this appeal not to and when I appealed to the feeling of a key turning in the lock, I borrowed the description from Charles Peirce, who intended it to capture what it's like to explain something well. when the philosopher Charles Pierce, , And one might argue that being intelligible making immediate sense is something thatone might say that making immediate sense, or having intrinsic intelligibility, The book or world would be intelligible enough to have answered all our questionll our questions would be answered before they were asked. we attributed intrinsic intelligibility to the book we were asking about, or more generally to the world we were asking about.
+It would seem a

 Move on from here to describe peculiarity of this
 intelligibility: for if things were simply intelligible there would be no questions, so what is this intelligibility?
 Also requires work to get to questions.
-Also, one cannot be taught to ask such questions. he good opening question, so one might say, has an intrinsic intelligibility thatIt It allows the "a-ha!" momentit leads students directly to what the question is about, you leave students scratching their heads at what the question was, experience the better questions tend to be brief, and more sincere than clever, ; beyond some maxims I've have adopted that seem at least roWhat I mean, as you may have already guessed, is to come to There are  certainly more than one way to explain why we do what we do at St. John's College, and why we would call it education.
+Also, one cannot be taught to ask such questions.

+There are  certainly more than one way to explain why we do what we do at St. John's College, and why we would call it education.
 And not just several ways, I think, but contradictory ways, These ways, I think,